devnev39/cric-front/README.md

-# Cric Auction - Backend
+# Cric Auction - Frontend

 Cric Auction is a platform designed to simulate cricket player auctions.
 It is currently used annually by a few colleges in the Pune region of Maharashtra, India.